 - Identify ethical and professional responsibility issues that arise in the area of immigration law

-This seminar is ideal for recently admitted lawyers and those practicing for a few years, as well as lawyers returning to Immigration Law or considering practising in the area.
-The course complies with all the mandatory CPD requirements.
+This course is ideal for recently admitted solicitors and those practicing for a few years, as well as lawyers returning to Immigration Law or considering to practice in the area.

 After graduating with Honours in Law and Commerce at The University of Melbourne and completing his articles of clerkship at Arnold Bloch Leibler, Peter was admitted to practice in 1996.
 He has worked at King Wood Mallesons and Gadens Lawyers.
 Between 2000 and 2014, Peter ran his own specialist migration law practice in both Melbourne and Sydney.
 Following this, Peter was a Director of Global Immigration at Ernst & Young and a Principal of Nomos Pty Ltd, a business specialising in the provision of immigration law advice, advisory services and educational programmes.